inbo/tutorials/content/tutorials/spatial_variograms/index.md

 This tutorial provides all the tools you need for your very own variogram analysis.
 As demonstrated, the term *variogram* conceals several simple steps, which, when applied by themselves, offer some flexibility for adjustment to specific experimental situations.

-I hope you found the tipps useful, and appreciate feedback, comments, PRs and additions.
+I hope you found the tips useful, and I appreciate feedback, comments, PRs, and additions.
 Thank you for reading!

 # References